haacked/haacked.com/_posts/archived/2004-02-05-tip-url-encoding-or-hex-encoding.aspx.markdown

 ---
 layout: post
-title: "TIP: Url Encoding (or Hex encoding)"
+title: 'TIP: Url Encoding (or Hex encoding)'
 date: 2004-02-05 -0800
 comments: true
 disqus_identifier: 161
 categories: []
+redirect_from: "/archive/2004/02/04/tip-url-encoding-or-hex-encoding.aspx/"
 ---

 Quick, what's the hex code for question mark?
 How about the ampersand?
 Since, like me, you probably don't waste valuable space in your brain with that type of information, I have a little trick for you to quickly